The Essential Guide to Omega-3s: Why DHA is the Ultimate Brain-Boosting Nutrient

 The American Heart Association says that we should eat two or more servings (3.5 oz.) of fatty fish like salmon, sardines, etc. This is in order to support cardiovascular health.
 However, a dietary survey of shows that most Americans eat half that amount or less.

-According to one dietary study (9), most Americans get a dose of combined EPA and DHA equaling 100-200mg per day while many experts recommend getting at least 650mg (combined EPA/DHA) per day, and if you are not deficient or dealing with a traumatic brain injury, then 1,400,g combined EPA and DHA should be plenty.
+According to one dietary study (9), most Americans get a dose of combined EPA and DHA equaling 100-200mg per day while many experts recommend getting at least 650mg (combined EPA/DHA) per day, and if you are not deficient or dealing with a traumatic brain injury, then 1,400 mg/day combined EPA and DHA should be plenty but bore can be even more beneficial.
+Especially if you are deficient.

-Introducing Feed a Brain Protect & Restore High Monoglyceride DHA
+Introducing Feed a Brain Oil-Burn🔥Omega Monoglyceride Fish Oil

 Since my severe TBI, I needed to support and protect the brain.
 So I research like my life depended on it… because it did.
 In my research, DHA (docosahexaenoic acid) is THE most powerful nutrient I have found to protect the brain from neurological damage and degeneration.
 It is also the most powerful nutrient for aiding in the restoration of brain function after neurological injury.
 This is why I have searched far and wide for the best supplements.
 By comparison, a concentrated DHA in monoglyceride form is what I have found to be the cream of the crop!